-Retirement Clearinghouse (RCH) is pleased to offer the first educational video of a three-part series on DC plan terminations, presented by Mike Wilder, RCH’s Vice President of Client Services.
+Retirement Clearinghouse (RCH) is pleased to offer the first educational video of a three-part series on DC plan terminations, presented by Mike Wilder, RCH’s Senior Vice President, Strategic Accounts.
 These videos are intended to provide plan sponsors with a basic understanding of key plan termination process steps, the common mistakes that are made by plan sponsors, and the key criteria for selecting a plan termination services provider.
 We hope you’ll find these videos interesting & informative!

 For more information, contact a Retirement Clearinghouse sales representative at sales@RCH1.com, or call us at (866) 827-9608.